-Graduate of the ISVP Program at Broadway Dance Center, Djaka is selected to choreograph Beyonce "Who run the world" for the 2015 NYC Dance Parade.
-She performs in a Pascal Rambert play at La Mama, plays Helena in New Saloon "Three Translations of uncle Vanya" at The Invisible Dog, and is part of Classical Theater of Harlem "Romeo'N Juliet" in 2014 and "The Tempest" in 2015.
+Graduate of the International Training Program at Broadway Dance Center, Djaka was selected to choreograph Beyonce's "Who run the world" for the 2015 NYC Dance Parade.
+She performed in "A world of economics", directed by Pascal Rambert at La Mama, was cast as Yelena in New Saloon "Three Translations of Uncle Vanya" at The Invisible Dog, and joined Classical Theater of Harlem for their "Romeo'N Juliet" production in 2014 and "Tempest" production alongside Ron Cephas-Jones in 2015.

 Djaka became part of the Goldcrest & Saboteur Production family, overseeing projects from financing to casting with financiers, producers, writers and directors, working across both documentary and narrative films.
 Djaka was a producer on Sebastian Junger & Nick Quested National Geographic feature documentary: "Hell On Earth: the fall of Syria and the rise of Isis" that premiered at TriBeCa FF in 2017.
 She was honored with a duPont Award for her excellence in journalistic work.
 She was also a co-producer on the documentary "I Want my MTV" opening at TriBeCa FF in 2019.

 Most recently, Djaka starred in HULU's Black Stories Present: "Imagine a Moon Colony" and in Solange Knowles's produced "Nairobi", both directed by TriBeCa Film Founder Awards winner Philip Youmans.
 She also starred in "Words", directed by Amhalise Morgan and with Nicholas Pinnock, star of ABC TV Drama "For Life."